Drill bits come in all shapes and sizes.

 Best Drill Bits for Wood

-Irwin patented the world’s first auger drill bit, so they should know a thing or two.
-This 8-piece wood bit set is constructed from high-quality carbon steel.
-The bits are the Forstner design, so they specialize in drilling flat-bottom and pocket holes.
+Irwin patented the world’s first auger drill bit, so the brand has always been associated with excellent bits.
+This 8-piece set of bits for drilling wood is made of high-quality carbon steel.
+The bits use the Forstner design, which means they specialize in drilling flat-bottom and pocket holes.

 The sizes range from 0.25 inches up to 1.38 inches.
-The shanks are narrow so they can fit chucks up to a maximum of 0.38 inches, and these bits feature optimum-sharpened edges to cut through hardwood and softwood.
+The shanks are narrow so they will fit chucks up to 0.38 inches, and the bits feature optimum-sharpened edges to effectively cut through hardwood and softwood.

 Pros